Revealing cosmological fluctuations in 21cm intensity maps with MeerKLASS: from maps to power spectra: Signal detections

 \section{Signal detections}

 The 21cm line of \hi\ offers a uniquely powerful probe of cosmology across an extensive redshift range, from the relatively recent Universe deep into the epoch of reionisation (EoR) \citep{Zaroubi:2012in,Kovetz:2017agg}.
 Much of the focus from the 21cm intensity mapping community is dedicated to this high-redshift frontier, aiming to detect the imprint of reionisation on the distribution of \hi.
-However, such measurements are extremely challenging: foregrounds are even more overwhelming at these low frequencies, and despite progressive improvements on upper limits using instruments such as LOFAR, MWA, and HERA \citep{Mertens:2025pvk,Nunhokee:2025jbn,HERA:2022wmy}, a full detection is yet to be obtained.
+However, such measurements are extremely challenging: foregrounds are even more overwhelming at these low frequencies (hundreds of times brighter at $\nu\txteq{<}200\,$MHz compared to $1{,}000{\,}$MHz), and despite progressive improvements on upper limits using instruments such as LOFAR, MWA, and HERA \citep{Mertens:2025pvk,Nunhokee:2025jbn,HERA:2022wmy}, a full detection is yet to be obtained.

 By contrast, one of the major strengths of 21cm intensity mapping at lower redshifts, in the post-EoR Universe, is the ability to probe the large-scale distribution of matter in synergy with other cosmological tracers.
 In particular, cross-correlation with optical galaxy surveys provides a robust pathway to detection: foregrounds and systematics in the radio maps are uncorrelated with optical data, while the cosmological signal is shared between the two \citep{Wolz:2015ckn,Berti:2023viz,Santos:2025fff}.
 This makes cross-correlation a powerful validation tool as well as a means to extract the first cosmological information from current-generation surveys, and characterise additive systematics.